What is a food tour?

 The bar offers over 50 wine choices by glass and 150 available by the bottle.
 Tables from the old Patrick Sullivan's down the street are used inside as well as re-claimed metal and wood that make an appearance in the decor.

-In addition to the wine menu, the food options focus on tapas-style small plates and meat and cheese tasting platters.
+In addition to the wine menu, the food options focus on tapas-style small plates, which you can usually see in a Tapas Restaurant in Miami, FL, and meat and cheese tasting platters.

 The offering for the tour was a lightly-dressed summer salad including dried cranberries, crispy pork, cucumber, and soft goat cheese.
 If Matt and I can manage an evening away from the kiddos, I'd love to return to Old City Wine Bar to try one of their wine flights.